 G7 summit opens with tough line on Ukraine

-The leaders of Germany and the United States hammered home a tough line on Russia Sunday at the start of a G7 summit dominated by crises in Ukraine and Greece.
+The leaders of Germany and the United States hammered home a tough line on Russia Sunday as they kicked off a G7 summit dominated by crises in Ukraine and Greece.

-German Chancellor Angela Merkel kicked off the day by treating US President Barack Obama to some traditional Bavarian beer garden hospitality, with frothy ale, pretzels and oompah brass music played by locals in lederhosen.
+German Chancellor Angela Merkel began proceedings by treating US President Barack Obama to some traditional Bavarian beer garden hospitality, with frothy ale, pretzels and oompah brass music played by locals in lederhosen.

-But after the smiles in the sunshine, both leaders issued a stark warning to President Vladimir Putin over what Obama said was his "aggression" in Ukraine.
+But after the smiles in the sunshine, the two issued a stark warning to President Vladimir Putin over what Obama said was his "aggression" in Ukraine.